fischa/aerleon/docs/user/generators/arista.md

 ## Header Format

-The Arista header designation has the following format:
+The arista header designation has the following format:

 ```yaml
 targets: